 This is why our equally stupid outsourced devs had been “delivering” this project for 2 years, yet nothing works.
 The secret is that these outsourced devs only did demo with mocked back-end.
 I just can’t fathom the stupidity of every one of them here.

-In reality, it’s just KBank subsidiary with a lot of incompetent people.
+In reality, it’s just KBank software subsidiary with a lot of incompetent people.
 They manage, run, and think like a large bank.
 Their culture is even more conservative than my brokerage’s, which is my first job.

 The CEO usually brags about how KBTG is so great, full of talents (going so far as to say everyone working here is top talent).